farcasterxyz/docs/docs/developers/guides/basics/hello-world.md

 const MNEMONIC = '<REQUIRED>';
 const OP_PROVIDER_URL = '<REQUIRED>'; // Alchemy or Infura url
-const RECOVERY_ADDRESS = zeroAddress; // Optional, using the default value means the account will not be recoverable later if the mnemonic is lost const SIGNER_PRIVATE_KEY: Hex = zeroAddress; // Optional, using the default means a new signer will be created each time
+const RECOVERY_ADDRESS = zeroAddress; // Optional, using the default value means the account will not be recoverable later if the mnemonic is lost const ACCOUNT_KEY_PRIVATE_KEY: Hex = zeroAddress; // Optional, using the default means a new account key will be created each time

 // Note: nemes is the Farcaster team's mainnet hub, which is password protected to prevent abuse.
 Use a 3rd party hub
 // provider like https://neynar.com/ Or, run your own mainnet hub and broadcast to it permissionlessly.